-- For corner lots, provide a minimum 3m setback to each street frontage except where a greater setback is identified as follows: - 20m to Mt Derrimut Road (south of Western Freeway), Fitzgerald Road and Boundary Road - 5m to Robertsons Road. - Any secondary frontage setback must be entirely landscaped with a mixture of ground cover, shrubs and canopy trees, in line with planting guidance.
+- For corner lots, provide a minimum 3m setback to each street frontage except where a greater setback is identified as follows: - 20m to Mt Derrimut Road (south of Western Freeway), Fitzgerald Road and Boundary Road - 5m to Robinsons Road. - Any secondary frontage setback must be entirely landscaped with a mixture of ground cover, shrubs and canopy trees, in line with planting guidance.

-- Buildings (except where adjacent to a conservation reserve) are to be built to side and rear boundaries or be setback a minimum of 2m. - A minimum 3m side or rear setback is required for interfaces with a creek, or drainage reserve. - A minimum 5m side or rear setback is required to Robertsons Road. - Any side or rear setback (other than to a conservation reserve) must be entirely landscaped with a mixture of ground cover, shrubs and canopy trees. - A minimum 6m built form, side or rear setback is required to an interface with a conservation reserve.
-The setback area must be completely sealed and kept clear for emergency vehicle access. - Side and rear walls visible from Tillburn Road, a railway line, a drainage reserve, conservation reserve or the Western Freeway must be articulated, textured and painted to address the interface, with graffiti proof paint applied to 3m above ground level where walls are accessible from the public realm. - Lots greater than 2000sqm should provide a minimum 2m landscaped side setback to car parking areas.
+- Buildings (except where adjacent to a conservation area) are to be built to side and rear boundaries or be setback a minimum of 2m. - A minimum 3m side or rear setback is required for interfaces with a creek, or drainage reserve. - A minimum 3.5m side or rear setback is required to Robinsons Road. - Any side or rear setback (other than to a conservation area) must be entirely landscaped with a mixture of ground cover, shrubs and canopy trees. - A minimum 6m built form, side or rear setback is required to an interface with a conservation area.
+The setback area must be completely sealed and kept clear for emergency vehicle access. - Side and rear walls visible from Tillburn Road, a railway line, a drainage reserve, conservation area or the Western Freeway must be articulated, textured and painted to address the interface, with graffiti proof paint applied to 3m above ground level where walls are accessible from the public realm. - Lots greater than 2000sqm should provide a minimum 2m landscaped side setback to car parking areas. - Any side or rear setback that interfaces with an area of environmental significance or Public Open Space must be landscaped using native or indigenous species, unless fire management requirements specify otherwise.